MTR: Recent extensions

 The MTR system has been extended numerous times since the railway merger.
 Relevant projects include the LOHAS Park spur line (2009), the Kowloon Southern Link (2009), the West Island line (2014), the Kwun Tong line extension (2016), the South Island line (2016), Tuen Ma line Phase 1 (2020) and Phase 2 (2021) and the East Rail line extension (2022).

 The LOHAS Park Spur Line is an extension of the Tseung Kwan O line, splitting off after Tseung Kwan O station.
 It serves the new residential development of LOHAS Park (formerly "Dream City"), a 3550000 sqft estate with fifty residential towers.
 The project is divided into 9 to 13 phases and is about halfway complete as of 2016.
 These high rises sit above LOHAS Park station, which opened on 26 July 2009.

 The West Island line, first put forward to the government on 21 January 2003, is an extension of the Island line.
 It serves the Western District of Hong Kong Island.
 The construction of the West Island line started on 10 August 2009.
 Kennedy Town station and HKU station opened on 28 December 2014.
 Sai Ying Pun station opened later, on 29 March 2015, due to construction delays.

 A proposal to extend the existing Kwun Tong line to Whampoa Garden was made in April 2006 and approved in March 2008 as part of the bid for the Sha Tin to Central Link.
 Two new stations at Whampoa and Ho Man Tin opened on 23 October 2016.

 The South Island line opened on 28 December 2016 between Admiralty and South Horizons, linking the MTR to Southern District for the first time.
 With the opening of the South Island line, all 18 districts of Hong Kong are served by the MTR.

 The first section of the Tuen Ma line, an extension of the former Ma On Shan line connecting Tai Wai via Hin Keng and Diamond Hill to Kai Tak station, opened on 14 February 2020.
-The second and final section of the line was completed and opened on 27 June 2021, linking the previously opened Tuen Ma Line Phase One and the West Rail Line together connecting from Kai Tak station to Hung Hom station.
+The second and final section of the line was completed and opened on 27 June 2021, linking the previously opened Tuen Ma Line Phase One and the West Rail line together connecting from Kai Tak station to Hung Hom station.
+It uses the TML C trains (17 trains) and the SP1900/SP1950 (45 trains).
+The trains have 8 cars in 1 unit.
+The West Rail line used to have a mix of 7 car and 8 car trains; while the Ma On Shan line had a mix of 4 car trains and 8 car trains.

 An extension of the East Rail line, phase two of the Sha Tin to Central Link (SCL) from Hung Hom station to Admiralty station across Victoria Harbour was completed and opened on 15 May 2022.
 An intermediate station was opened at Exhibition Centre.
+Along with the extension, the trains were shortened to 9 car trains from 12 cars and replaced the MLR trains with R trains.
+The MLR trains were retired on its 40th birthday.